pranavishal/OpenGL-Camera/README.md

 4. Bound VBAs and VBOs for vertex shader properties

-5.Performed vector and matrix operations using GLM
+5. Performed vector and matrix operations using GLM

 View Demo: